It’s the art of getting your company or business to the top of search engines organically.

-It’s the actual keywords/phrases people type into a search engine — that If your site has been optimized correctly for the specific keywords you wish to target for your business products or services — will ideally lead them to your site.
+It’s the actual keywords/phrases people type into a search engine which will ideally lead them to your site.
+That is, if your site has been optimized correctly for the specific keywords you wish to target for your products or services.

 Google is NOT always the enemy…

 What Google is trying to do is deliver the most relevant results based on people’s search queries.
-And it’s up to your SEO and supporting on-page content (among other factors) so that you ultimately come up at the top.
+And it’s up to your SEO and supporting on-page content (among other factors) so that you ultimately come up at the top of the page.

 No One Can Find You Online – Why?

-In the initial stages of website design and development, all too often clients have not even considered which keyword phrases they want to target for their business website.
-It’s such an important factor!
-Keyword research and SEO should be at the foundation of the development of a website — NOT an afterthought.
+In both cases, all too often clients have not even considered which keyword phrases they want to target for their business website.
 As keywords drive customer’s searches, business owners should have an idea of relevant keywords and phrases they wish to target and the relevant on-page content to support them.

 Ensuring your web pages will be found for your target keywords and supporting on-page content: